Click on a name to skip to an individual bio:

 Dr. Orante holds a Bachelor of Artis in Biology and a Master of Arts in Public Administration with an emphasis on Organizational Change from San Francisco State University.
 He received his doctorate for his dissertation titled Transformative Leadership and Resistance: (Re)Constructing Self as Leader in Today's Community College.

 Curt Sanford is an ESL Instructor at City College of San Francisco.
+In addition, Curt is a teacher trainer at UC Berkeley Extension TESOL certificate program where he supervises student teachers in their field placements.
 Sanford is the Project Coordinator of the City College of San Francisco Reflective Teaching Project.

 Dr. Sanford has a B.A. in Spanish Language and Culture from Humboldt State University and an M.A. in Teaching English to Speakers of Other Languages [TESOL].
 He received his doctorate for his dissertation titled Inquiries into L2 Writing Practice: Professional Learning Communities in Community College ESL.